Link patterns and elliptic Hecke algebra

 where $S_n$ is the ring of symmetric polynomials in $n$ variables.
 The $\g$-variables, called the equivariant variables, are generators of $H^*_\T(pt)$.
 The divided differences act on both sets of variables.
 The operations acting on $\g$-variables are denoted by $\partial_i^\g$ and the operations acting on $\li$-variables are denoted by $\partial_i^\li$.
 In equivariant cohomology the formula \eqref{BGG} is satisfied for the operations $\partial_i^\li$ while for the divided difference acting on $\g$-variables we have

 see \cite[Theorem 1.1]{IkMiNa}.
 The question arises: is there a geometric interpretation of the operations $\partial^\g_i$ and $\partial^\li_i$ acting on polynomials, not passing to the quotient algebra?
-It turns out that with a suitable choice of the starting point the divided difference operations compute the fundamental classes of the matrix Schubert varieties, which are closures of the orbit $\B_nM_w\B_n\subset \End(\C^n)$, see \cite{FeRi}.
+It turns out that with a suitable choice of the starting point the divided difference operations compute the fundamental classes of the matrix Schubert variety, which is the closure of the orbit $\B_nM_w\B_n\subset \End(\C^n)$, see \cite{FeRi}.
 The equivariant cohomology and the operations $\partial^\li_i$, $\partial^\g_i$ reflect certain geometric operations on matrices.
 Further we mix the $\g$-variables with $\li$-variables setting $\g_{i+n}=\li_i$ for $i=1,2,\dots n$.
 We obtain a nil-Hecke algebra with generators $\partial^\g_i$ for $i=1,2,\dots,2n-1$.
-Its geometric meaning was described in \cite{KnZJ1, KnZJ2} and \cite{RuWe} in the way described in the next two sections.
+Its geometric meaning was unveiled in \cite{KnZJ1, KnZJ2} and \cite{RuWe}.
+We describe this construction in the next two sections.